MicrosoftDocs/biztalk-docs/biztalk/core/known-issues-in-the-bam-portal.md

 6. Click the **Close** button, and then click **OK**.

-## Bam Portal Aggregations Do Not Populate Existing Data When Using an IP Address as a URL in Internet Explorer 7
+## Bam Portal Aggregations Do Not Populate Existing Data When Using an IP Address as a URL in Internet Explorer
  **Problem**

- When using an IP address as a URL with Internet Explorer 7 or Internet Explorer 8 and [!INCLUDE[btsWinVista](../includes/btswinvista-md.md)], [!INCLUDE[btsWinSvr2k8](../includes/btswinsvr2k8-md.md)], or [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)] to view the BAM portal, aggregations display the following message: "No detail.
+ When using an IP address as a URL with Internet Explorer to view the BAM portal, aggregations display the following message: "No detail.
 The query could not be processed."

  **Cause**

- The default security settings in Internet Explorer 7 or Internet Explorer 8 prevents access to sites using IPv4 and IPv6 addresses as URLs.
+ The default security settings in Internet Explorer may prevent access to sites using IPv4 and IPv6 addresses as URLs.

  **Resolution**

  Add the site address to the trusted sites list and enable access to data sources across domains.

-#### To add the IP address to the trusted sites list
+#### Add the IP address to the trusted sites list

 1. In Internet Explorer, click **Tools**, and then click **Internet Options**.